LuqmanFarooq/Theory-of-Algorithms-Project-2021/README.md

 ## How difficult is it to find a hash digest beginning with at least twelve zeros?
 Difficulty is a measure of how difficult it is to find a hash below a given target and the Bitcoin network has a global block difficulty.
 Valid blocks must have a hash below this target [15].
+The actual hash difficulty is not about the leading zeros.
+It is about finding a hash less than the hash target set by the network.
+However, this is approximately about finding a hash having a specific number of leading zeros.
 The more number of leading zeros means more difficulty e.g
 ### Example 1
 A hash is only three digits long.
 If there is no leading zero ("999") then there are a thousand possible numbers (0 - 999) that are lower than the hash.
 If there is ONE leading zero ("099"), there are now only one hundred possible numbers lower than the hash.
 If there are TWO leading zeros ("009") there are now only ten possible numbers lower than the hash.Mining in part guesses a number and sees if it's lower than the hash.
 Thus, the more leading zeros there are, the fewer numbers will be correctly guessed, and the longer it will take to try again and find another.